 Spring in the garden at Sheffield Park

-Spring means colour at Sheffield Park and Garden, East Sussex, where dramatic views are around every bend and scent fills hidden glades.
-Discover the garden as the buds burst forth and start to feel the warmth of the sun again as you take in the views.
+Spring means colour at Sheffield Park and Garden, East Sussex, where dramatic views are around every bend and scent fills hidden glades as the garden blossoms into life.
+Take in the vistas and immerse yourself in the joys of nature's spring palette.

 The garden is a horticultural work of art, formed through centuries of landscape design, with influences of ‘Capability’ Brown and Humphry Repton.
 Four lakes form the heart of the garden, with paths circulating through the glades and wooded areas surrounding them.
-Each owner has left their impression, which can still be seen today in the layout of the lakes, the construction of Pulham Falls, the planting of Palm Walk and the many different tree and shrub species from around the world.
+Each owner has left their impression, which can still be seen today in the layout of the lakes, the construction of Pulham Falls, the planting of Palm Walk and the many different species from around the world.

-Our vast collection of trees and large shrubs are planted to create vistas that enhance the feeling of scale and grandeur of the property.
+Our vast collection of trees and large shrubs have been planted to create vistas that enhance the feeling of scale and grandeur of the property.
 The garden has received a Grade I listing and holds the national collection of Ghent Azaleas.

 Camellias: These woodland plants grow best in shelter and dappled shade.
 The best examples can be found creating arbours on Flint Road and around Palm Avenue.
 The colours of the flowers vary from white through pink to red.

 Purple toothwort (Lathraea clandestine): This is a small parasitic flowering plant which lacks chlorophyll and feeds off of the root systems of woody plants.
-It first appeared in Sheffield Park on a dead Sorbus tree stump about six years ago and has since spread up Aucklandii Walk.
-Inside the plants are stalked hairs which when stimulated by the touch of an insect, send out delicate filaments which results in the insect being killed and digested.
-Luckily it does no harm to the host plant and, interestingly, its nectar is specially designed to attract bumblebees exclusively.
+It first appeared in Sheffield Park on a dead Sorbus tree stump around seven years ago and has since spread up Aucklandii Walk getting all of its nutrients from rhododendron roots.
+It does no harm to the host plant and, interestingly, its nectar is specially designed to attract bumblebees exclusively.

 Snake’s Head Fritillary (Fritillaria maleagris): Fritillaria is a genus of the lily family.
 They are characterised by their bell-shaped flowers which appear in early spring.
 A geographic checked pattern covers their petals which tremble in the breeze.